gefyrahq/gefyra/README.md

 #### During the bridge operation
 A bridge can robustly run as long as it is required to (given the connection does not drop in the meanwhile).
-Looking at the example, Carrier was installed in Pod &lt;C&gt; on port _XY_.
-That port was previously occupied by the container running originally here.
+Looking at the example, Carrier was installed in pod &lt;C&gt; on port _XY_.
+That port was previously occupied by the container running there originally.
 In most cases, the local app container represents the development version of that originally provisioned container.
 Traffic coming from the Ingress, passing on to the Service &lt;C&gt; hits Carrier (the proxy).
-Carrier bends the request to flow through Gefyras Service to the local app container via Stowaway' and Cargo's tunnel.
+Carrier bends the request to flow through Gefyras Service to the local app container via Stowaway and Cargo's tunnel.
 This works since the app container's IP is routable from within the cluster.
 The local app container does not simply return a response, but fires up another subsequent request by itself to Service &lt;A&gt;.
 The request roams from the local app container back into the cluster and hits Pod &lt;A&gt;'s container via